mran-dbc/MyTestDocRepo/docs/index.md

 for SOAP and URL-requests is SOAP, and XML for XML-requests.

 ## Source code
-You can browse the source code of the web services at (github.com/DBCDK)
+You can browse the source code of the web services [on github](github.com/DBCDK)